 “By carving out a significant budget for advertising and PR targeting the gay market, the GMCVB has led the way,” adds Murry.
 “Other cities are now catching on, but the cities of Miami and Miami Beach have long been pioneers in recognizing the importance of the LGBTQ community.”

-While Pridelines Youth Services caters to supporting, educating and empowering Miami’s LGBTQ youth in a safe and diverse environment, South Florida’s oldest and largest HIV/AIDS service organization, Care Resource has provided HIV/AIDS research, prevention, care and treatment services to individuals in Miami for more than 30 years.
+To further contribute to Miami’s LGBTQ community, Miami has supported longstanding local equality seeking institutions such as Save Dade, the National LGBTQ Task Force and Pridelines Youth Services.
+Miami is also home to South Florida’s oldest and largest HIV/AIDS service organization, Care Resource, which has provided HIV/AIDS research, prevention, care and treatment services to individuals in Miami for more than 30 years.

-And what could be more Miami than a giant celebration?
-Held each April, Miami Beach Gay Pride is an annual, extraordinary two-day festival beloved by the local community and visitors alike.
+Miami also rolls out the pink carpet each April with the Miami Beach Gay Pride.
+This annual – and extraordinary - two-day festival is loved by locals and visitors alike.
 The event features a “Beach Party” and “Festival & Parade” with more than 125 LGBT-friendly vendors and businesses, celebrities, performances, food, beverages and a family-friendly play area.
-Miami Beach Gay Pride has grown into the largest, two-day event of the year in Miami Beach since its inception in 2009.
+Miami Beach Gay Pride has grown into the largest, two-day event of the year in Miami Beach since it started in 2009.

-As Miami continues to morph into one of the most sought-after vacation spots in the world, the LGBTQ community is always welcome to come stay, dine and play in the Magic City.
+Miami is one of the most sought-after vacation spots in the world and will always welcome LGBTQ visitors to come stay, dine and play in the Magic City.
+They won’t be disappointed.

 Insider Tip: A resource for inspiration, check out GoGayMiami.com, a website featuring a great community calendar listing all events happening in the area.